 History Of Open Studio Hartford

 In 1996, Spring Open Studio Weekend was introduced and the inclusion of “visiting” artists was accepted - meaning those artists that lived outside of Hartford could join and show their work in group spaces or in corridors of various venues.
 That year, there were over 60 artists that came to show in a raw space under the Colt Dome.
 The event continued to grow with the opening of ArtSpace Hartford.
 It was a very exciting time for "Hartford Artists' Open Studio Weekend" drawing the attention of the media.
-In 2003, Artists in Real Time, Inc. (ART) was formed and received its 501(c)(3) status.
+In 2003, Artists in Real Time, Inc. (ART) was formed and received its 501(c)(3) non-profit status.
 The event now known as "Open Studio Hartford" is ART's major undertaking.

 25th AnniversaryClick here to see the 25th Anniversary Video Retrospective